kis/chartify/README.md

 ```

 * **data** is an array of objects [{value: 0}, ... , {value: 10}].
 This is the dataset of the chart.
 * **width** is the horizontal length of the data array.
 If width param is less than the length of the data array then user will see the last values of the data array.
 * **height** is the vertical length.
 * **box-size** is size of each box in pixels.
 * **line** is param that determines if this is a line-chart.
-* **theme** is color scheme of the chart.
+* **theme** is color scheme of the chart; ["default", "purple", "grey"].

-Please check the [DEMO](https://kisqin.github.io/chartify/) and the example folder to see how it's going on practice.

-### Themes

-* default
-* purple
-* grey

 Heavily inspired by [kinopoisk.ru](https://www.kinopoisk.ru/) chart written using Adobe Flash.